Skip to main content

 sellerssellers

-First, liquidity is moved from the Panoptic pool and deployed inside the ETH-USDC Uni v3 pool in a range between (909, 1100).
+First, liquidity is moved from the Panoptic pool and deployed inside the ETH-USDC Uniswap pool in a range between (909, 1100).
 If the price is above 1100, the position is minted out-the-money (OTM) and will consist entirely of 1000 USDC.
 Since the position is initially OTM, it will not earn any fees.

-If the user chooses to close the position while it is ITM, then they need to "pay back" the 1000 USDC they "borrowed" and get to keep the 1 ETH of liquidity in the Uni v3 pool.
+If the user chooses to close the position while it is ITM, then they need to "pay back" the 1000 USDC they "borrowed" and get to keep the 1 ETH of liquidity in the Uniswap pool.
 In other words, the option seller is obligated to purchase 1 ETH for 1000 DAI, irrespective of the ETH price, but they get to keep the fees generated by that position during the time it was held.

-A similar process happens when minting a K=2000 short call options: the Panoptic pool deploys 1 ETH in the Uni v3 pool, the user has to "pay back" 1 ETH if the position is ITM and gets to keep the 2000 USDC (effectively selling 1 ETH for 2000 USDC regardless of the price of ETH).
+A similar process happens when minting a K=2000 short call options: the Panoptic pool deploys 1 ETH in the Uniswap pool, the user has to "pay back" 1 ETH if the position is ITM and gets to keep the 2000 USDC (effectively selling 1 ETH for 2000 USDC regardless of the price of ETH).

 Option Buyers